LDS vs Creation Ex Nihilo

 In the 'Pearl of Great Price' (considered Mormon scripture), it reads....

 - "Now the Lord had shown unto me, Abraham, the intelligences that were organized before the world was; …for he stood among those that were spirits, and he saw that they were good; and he said unto me: Abraham, thou art one of them" (Abr.
 3:22-23).

 In 'Teachings of the Prophet Joseph Smith', Mormon Prophet Joseph Smith spoke of intelligences as follows....

-"God himself, finding he was in the midst of spirits and glory, because he was more intelligent, saw proper to institute laws whereby the rest could have a privilege to advance like himself.
+- "God himself, finding he was in the midst of spirits and glory, because he was more intelligent, saw proper to institute laws whereby the rest could have a privilege to advance like himself.
 The relationship we have with God places us in a situation to advance in knowledge.
-He has power to institute laws to instruct the weaker intelligences, that they may be exalted with himself, so that they might have one glory upon another, and all that knowledge, power, glory, and intelligence, which is requisite in order to save them" (See TPJS, p.
+He has power to institute laws to instruct the weaker intelligences, that they may be exalted with himself, so that they might have one glory upon another, and all that knowledge, power, glory, and intelligence, which is requisite in order to save them in the world of spirits."
+(See TPJS, p.
 354).

 As you can see from these quotes, it is clear that the LDS church teaches everyone not only existed as spirit children prior to our physical births, but that there was an existence we had that was prior to our spirit births.
 That existence, which is called Intelligences, was never made.
 Thus our existence was as eternal as God's, and that there is a progress from one state to another, even the "privilege to advance like (God) himself".

 When we read how we have opportunities to progress, this brings us to thoughts about the future.
 But if we are told we can advance like God did, then we must consider the possible notion that God was not eternally God.
 Mormon President Lorenzo Snow's couplet, “As man now is, God once was; as God now is, man may be” is considered accepted Mormon doctrine.